Trashpanda70/Pokemon-Game/README.md

 - The WonderTrade script includes parameters for a list of Pokemon you cannot give, cannot receive, and Pokemon that are hard to get
     - Hard to get Pokemon essentially go through two RNG checks.
 A Pokemon is chosen at random to be received, but if that Pokemon is in the hard to get list, then there is only a 20% chance that the game will go through with giving you that Pokemon.
 If it does not go through with giving you that Pokemon, then a new Pokemon is chosen at random (this Pokemon may also be in the hard to get list).
 This list will gernerally be reserved for pseudo-legendaries, and other strong third evolution Pokemon that should not be received often.
     - The only Pokemon you cannot trade away are Galandart, Arceus, and Mew

-Wondertrade will be unlocked after beating the Elite 4 as it is supposed to be a post game mechanic to fill out the Pokedex and get stronger for the harder post game battles.
-As certain events are completed in the post game, more features of Wondertrade will be unlocked and more Pokemon will become available.